Click chart to enlarge

 God wants us to read His Word, of course.
 But more important, He wants us to obey it.
 So, as we open the Bible each day, we should pray not only for illumination to understand it but also for a willingness to obey it.
 Hearing and doing must go hand-in-hand (James 1:22).

 When Saul heard Jesus speaking to him on the road to Damascus, he asked, "Lord, what do You want me to do?"
 (Acts 9:6).
 That's a good question for us to ask whenever we read the Bible or hear it read.
-(Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+(Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 Let's be "doers of the Word."— Richard De Haan